Ivester, Iowa

 Ivester is an unincorporated community in Grundy County, Iowa, United States.

+Geography

-It is located on County Road T19 west of Grundy Center, at 42.339581N, -92.994041W.
+Ivester is located on County Road T19 9 mi west of Grundy Center.
+It is in Melrose Township.

 History

 Founded in 1871, Ivester was named after Charles Ivester Keiter, the editor of The Atlas, a Grundy Center newspaper.

-Ivester had a post office and a German Baptist Church in the late 1800s, founded in 1871, the congregation is still active as Ivester Church of the Brethren.
+Ivester had a post office and a German Baptist Church in the late 1800s.
+Founded in 1871, the congregation is still active as the Ivester Church of the Bretheren.
+Circa 1915, Iverster was also the site of a general store, a blacksmith shop, and a creamery.

 The post office at Ivester closed in 1904.

+In 2019, after ten years of debate, the Grundy County Board of Supervisors approved a 35-mill wind farm in Ivester.
+The wind farm was controversial, drawing both detractors and supporters.

+The Ivester site is sometimes referred to as a ghost town.